-The amounts recognized in the statement of cash flows for the Company was as follows:
+The amounts recognized in the statement of cash flows by the Company were as follows:

-2020 2019 Total cash outflow for leases \$ 4,835 5,020
+2021 2020 Total cash outflow for leases \$ 5,970 4,835

 (i) Real estate leases

 The Company leases land and buildings for its office space, factory, and employees' dormitories.
 The leases of land typically run for five to fifty years, and of buildings for five to ten years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.